MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ```

 ## DESCRIPTION
+**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, there is no category available in Viva yet to set policies for.
+Please be patient while we roll out new categories.

 Use the Remove-VivaModuleFeaturePolicy cmdlet to delete an access policy for a feature in a Viva module or a category in Viva.

 You need to use the Connect-ExchangeOnline cmdlet to authenticate.